Best Support Pillow for Back Pain in Bed

 Not many people find it restful to sleep in a recliner, but it is a good choice for people with isthmic spondylolisthesis.
 It’s a lumbar spinal condition where one vertebra slips forward on top of the vertebra below it.

-Recliners can be uncomfortable to sleep in, so people with this condition should consider buying an adjustable bed for better spinal support.
-Reclining is good for the back because it creates an angle between the thighs and trunk which reduces pressure on the spine.
+Recliners can be uncomfortable to sleep on, so people with this condition should consider buying an adjustable bed for better spinal support.
+Reclining is good for the back because it creates an angle between the thighs and trunk, which reduces pressure on the spine.

 Best Support Pillows for Back Pain

 Stomach sleepers should sleep with a thin pillow under their heads.
 They can also try sleeping without a pillow underneath their head.
-This will help prevent pain in their necks.
-However, don’t forget the pillow under the tummy to prevent pressure on the lower back.
+This will help prevent pain in their neck.
+However, don’t forget the pillow under the stomach to prevent pressure on the lower back.

 Takeaway